trezzuri/erpnext-docs/docs/en/accounts/quickbooks-migrator.md

 ```
-QuickBooks uses special accounts for both Markup and Discount, ERPNext doesn't handle the discount expense and markup this way, instead, all Item's will see the change in their Income accounts.
+QuickBooks uses special accounts for both Markup and Discount, SOMA doesn't handle the discount expense and markup this way, instead, all Item's will see the change in their Income accounts.

 ```